Race Day Information - Sunday 26 October 2008

 Everything you need to know is online and race packs will not be sent in advance.
 Study the following information and the course details carefully!
 Collect your race numbers at registration on race day.

-10.15 am approx – Prize giving (weather and results dependant)
+10.15 am approx – Prize giving (weather and results dependent)

 11:00 am – Our permission to use the park runs out.
 We ask you to help us out by removing your bike from transition as soon as possible after you finish racing.
 We're going to have to make a swift exit!